pingcap/tidb/docs/design/2019-04-11-indexmerge.md

 	TableScan
 ```

-To compare our demo implementation against the master branch, we set up a experiment for the DNF form.
+To compare our demo implementation against the master branch, we set up an experiment for the DNF form.
 The schema and test SQL form we defined are as below:

 ```
 Table Schema: